scholtzm/vapor-storehouse/README.md

 ### Features

-- Automatically accepts all trade offers from admin.
+- Automatically accepts all trade offers from admin(s).
 - Automatically declines any other trade offer.
 - Supports Family View if you have it enabled.